powdahound/redis-collectd-plugin/README.md

 Install
 -------
-Soemthing...
+ 1. Place redis.py in /opt/collectd/lib/collectd/plugins/python (assuming you have collectd installed to /opt/collectd).
+ 2. Configure the plugin (see below).
+ 3. Restart collectd.

 Configuration
 -------------
-Add the following to your collectd config or use the included redis.conf.
+Add the following to your collectd config **or** use the included redis.conf.

     <LoadPlugin python>
       Globals true